UniMath/agda-unimath/src/metric-spaces/transport-of-metric-structures.lagda.md

 ## Idea

-Any type equal to the carrier type of a
+Any [metric structure](metric-spaces.metric-structures.md) on a type equal can be transported on any equal type.
+This defines the
-[metric space](metric-spaces.metric-spaces.md) inherits a metric structure.
-Moreover, the
-{{#concept "transport" Disambiguation="of metric space" Agda=tr-Metric-Space}}
+{{#concept "transport of metric structure" Agda=tr-Metric-Structure}}.
-of metric spaces produces a metric space [isometric](metric-spaces.isometry-metric-spaces.md) to the initial one.

 ## Definitions